-We have a strong commitment for the children at St. Michael’s Infant School to be healthy and happy in mind and body.
-During their time at St. Michael’s they will experience a wide range of high quality fun and engaging physical educational experiences that give them a passion for physical activity and a range of skills that they will use and develop in their later life.
-They will work to improve themselves as individuals and learn the joy of being active and collaborate in groups and teams.
+We make a strong commitment at St. Michael’s Infant School, that our children will be healthy and happy in mind and body.
+During their time here, they will experience a wide range of high quality, fun and engaging physical educational experiences that give them a passion for an active lifestyle and provide them with a range of knowledge and skills that they will use and develop in their later life.
+They will work to improve themselves as individuals and to learn the joy of being part of a team.
 We will encourage them to manage risks and learn from their mistakes.
-The children have access to a broad and varied range of sporting activities for at least 2 hours a week, regular physical rest breaks as well as after school clubs which enable children to develop their particular passions and skills.
+The children have access to a broad and varied range of sporting activities for at least 2 hours a week, regular physical rest breaks and after school clubs which enable children to develop their particular passions and skills.

-Here at St. Michael’s forest school is now an established and integral part of our curriculum.
-Led by Mrs Stewart, our Level 3 leader, all pupils take part in weekly forest school sessions using our adjacent woodland space that has been kindly given to us for a peppercorn rent by a neighbour.
+Here at St. Michael’s, forest school is now an established and integral part of our curriculum.
+Led by Mrs Stewart, our Level 3 leader, all pupils take part in weekly forest school sessions using our adjacent woodland space.
 The children are given opportunities to learn through nature, linking this learning to other areas of the curriculum such as Science and Humanities.
 They build confidence and self-esteem through hands on experiences in their outdoor classroom.
 They have the chance to take supported risks appropriate to the environment and themselves; learning transferable life skills and getting to know and love their environment.
 Play and choice are an essential part of the learning process within each session, with most sessions following a child led approach.

-At St. Michael’s, we endeavour to provide a learning environment which delivers a range of computing opportunities in order to meet the ever developing computing curriculum.
 We offer discrete computing lessons, through our Purple Mash scheme of work, as well as opportunities to use technology within other areas of the curriculum.
-During their time at school, children will be taught a range of computing skills, such as technology to create, store and manipulate information; as well as creating and debugging simple digital programs and algorithms.
-Children are also taught how to use technology safely, as well as developing their confidence, skills, decision making and understanding of new technology.
-Please refer to our On-Line Safety Policy for more information on this area.
+Children will be taught a range of computing skills, such as using technology to create, store and manipulate information, creating and debugging simple digital programs and algorithms and using technology safely.
+Please refer to our Online Safety Policy for more information on this area.

 Art and Design

-At St. Michael’s we provide a curriculum which inspires, challenges and equips children with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+At St. Michael’s we provide an Art and Design curriculum which inspires, challenges and equips children with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 Planning is mainly topic based and taught through discrete lessons.
 Planning covers a range of visual arts, these include painting, drawing and sculpture.

 In early years, the children learn to experiment with media and materials.
-They use a variety of tools and techniques to create.
+They use a variety of tools and techniques to create drawings, paintings and sculptures.

-In Key Stage one, the children are given opportunities to develop creativity and imagination, working with a vast range of media and materials.
-They will make and take ownership of their own sketch books to allow their ideas and creativity to flourish.
+In Key Stage 1, the children are given opportunities to develop creativity and imagination, working with a vast range of media and materials.
+They will make and take ownership of their own sketchbooks to allow their ideas and creativity to flourish.
 They will evaluate and analyse their creative works and the works of their peers.
 They will build substantive knowledge over the Key Stage about a range of great artists, craft makers and designers.

 Art work is celebrated in displays throughout the school and externally where appropriate.